psecio/websecio/_posts/2012-09-14__Dirty-Data-Protect-App-Users.md

 author: Jeremy Cook
 email: jeremycook0@gmail.com
 title: Dirty Data: Protecting Your App from Your Users
+summary: All user data is tainted, but how to you effectively deal with it?
+Read on...
 ---

 Dirty Data: Protecting Your App from Your Users